thomasshewanWSU/WSU_DevOps_2025/ThomasShewan_22080488/README.md

 ## Overview

 This project implements a web health monitoring canary using AWS Lambda and CDK.
-The system monitors web resources and collects three key metrics: availability, response latency, and error rates.
+The system monitors web resources and collects key performance metrics: availability, response latency, and data throughput.

 ## Architecture